JonathanCasey/grand_trade_auto/CONTRIBUTING.md

  Primary   | ![#85BB65](https://via.placeholder.com/15/85BB65/000000?text=+) `#85BB65` | Pistachio / Dollar bill
  Secondary | ![#363636](https://via.placeholder.com/15/363636/000000?text=+) `#363636` | Jet
  Tertiary  | ![#7D869C](https://via.placeholder.com/15/7D869C/000000?text=+) `#7D869C` | Roman Silver

+# Design Conventions

+## Unit Test Order
+As much as possible, this is avoided; but with some tests that interact with persistent data such as a database, this can be important.

+When it comes to `pytest.mark.alters_db_schema`, these tests have an order for the tests to do last, where the last test is the lowest level / most disruptive test (drop database), and the 2nd to last is the next lowest level (e.g. types), the 3rd to last is the next lowest (e.g. tables), etc.